Skip to main content

 SQL Server

-• (optional when is CSV or EXCEL):
+• Column Setting (optional when Import Type is CSV or EXCEL):

-• : This option allows you to select which column(s) from the data file to import into the target table.
+• Columns: This option allows you to select which column(s) from the data file to import into the target table.
 Multiple selections are supported.
 When selecting multiple columns, the system will import them in the order of the selected column names.
 This feature is useful when the column names or the number of columns in the data file and the target table are different.

-• (displayed when is CSV or EXCEL):
+• Import Mode (displayed when Import Type is CSV or EXCEL):

 • Insert (fixed): Insert data into the table.
 If a similar row already exists in the table, the insertion will fail and an error message will be displayed.